 Eyelash Serum is very popular among women who are trying to help support long, luscious lashes.
 While it’s relatively easy to go out and find eyelash serum at many popular beauty retailers, it’s not very affordable.

-There is a connection between your eyelashes and your health ~ when you eat a diet that is rich in fat soluble vitamins including vitamin A, K and E, as well as water soluable vitamins B and C, as well as collagen, then you are more likely to have naturally long, thick lashes.
+There is a connection between your eyelashes and your health.
+When you eat a diet that is rich in fat soluble vitamins including vitamin A, K and E, as well as water soluable vitamins B and C, you are more likely to have naturally long, thick lashes.
 (Raw milk is one of the few foods as the butterfat in the milk is rich in fat soluble vitamins).

-A few of my friends recently started adding Cedarwood and Lavender Essential Oil to their mascara in efforts to help support their healthy lashes – and I wanted to totally jump on that bandwagon too.
+A few of my friends recently started adding Cedarwood and Lavender Essential Oil to their mascara in efforts to help support healthy lashes.
+I wanted to totally jump on that bandwagon too.
 Except… I haven’t used mascara in years, simply because organic varieties were so expensive, and regular commercial varieties are full of questionable things.

 I was able to order a bunch of empty tubes and figured I would combine a little Castor oil with my essential oils to make my own serum that could support my lashes without the questionable ingredients in store brands.